Medical Assistant

 The Occupational Safety and Health Administration (OSHA) has established protections for healthcare workers and patients in the form of a set of standards, and those protections are particularly important within a healthcare environment.
 As an accredited program, Greenfield Community College Medical Assisting Certificate program teaches students about the hazards they face on the job and protocols that can be put into place to ensure a workplace culture that prioritizes safety.

-The Medical Assisting program at GCC was developed and admitted the first class in September 2013 and will graduate our 10th class on June 3, 2023.
+The Medical Assisting program at GCC was developed and admitted the first class in September 2013 and will graduate our 11th class on May 25, 2024.
 We received Commission on Accreditation of Allied Health Education Programs (CAAHEP) accreditation in February 2016.
-On November 20, 2020 we received continuing accreditation until Fall 2023.

 The Medical Assistant Certificate program of Greenfield Community College is accredited by the Commission on Accreditation of Allied Health Education Programs (CAAHEP) upon the recommendation of the Medical Assisting Education Review Board (MAERB).